zhao62/Deep-Residual-Shrinkage-Networks/README.md

 [1000] Dai H. LinGAN: an Advanced Model for Code Generating based on Linformer.
 In Journal of Physics: Conference Series 2021 Nov 1 (Vol. 2082, No. 1, p.
 012019).

 >We also propose the pre-norm **residual shrinkage unit** to solve the problem of deep degradation of Linformer.

+[1001] Li J, Huang Y. Open-Set Recognition of Underwater Acoustic Communication Signals in Impulsive Noise Environment Based on Feature Fusion and Prototype Classification.
+In 2023 IEEE International Conference on Signal Processing, Communications and Computing (ICSPCC) 2023 Nov 14 (pp. 1-6).

+>In this paper, the impulsive noise is suppressed by INP.
+Then we use the **deep residual shrinkage network** (**DRSN**) and squeeze and excitation (SE) attention unit to extract and fuse the features of time-frequency spectrums and fusion spectrograms.

+[1002] Zhang R, Zhao X, Li J, Zhang S, Shang Z. A malicious code family classification method based on self-attention mechanism.
+In Journal of Physics: Conference Series 2021 Sep 1 (Vol. 2010, No. 1, p.
+012066).

+>This paper introduces spatial pyramid pooling (SPP) in the **deep residual shrinkage network** to replace the original GAP, so that the network can accept images of different sizes.

+[1003] Li S, Wen H, Deng L, et al. Denoising Network of Dynamic Features for Enhanced Malware Classification.
+In 2023 IEEE International Performance, Computing, and Communications Conference (IPCCC) 2023 Nov 17 (pp. 32-39).

+>To achieve noise reduction, four **residual shrinkage blocks** are incorporated into our neural network...

+[1004] Zhao Y, Zhou Y. A Data Augmentation Method Based on GAN for Plant Disease Recognition.
+In International Conference on Computing, Control and Industrial Engineering 2024 Jun 21 (pp. 186-193).

+>In this paper, we integrate the **deep residual shrinkage network** (**DSRN**) and multipath methods for improving the generator.

+[1005] Yang ZY, Liu J, Han B, Wang ZN, Dong SS, Rao YJ.
+Ultra-long Large-Capacity FBG Sensing for Long-Haul Powerlines Monitoring.
+In International Conference on Experimental Vibration Analysis for Civil Engineering Structures 2023 Aug 29 (pp. 682-688).

+>Furthermore, with the proposed deep-learning spectrum denoising model based on **Deep Residual Shrinkage Networks**, the mean OSNR at 150 km is enhanced to 7.1 dB.

+[1006] Pan Y, Zhou Y, Ji H, Li C. Automatic Modulation Recognition Based on Dual-Channel Fusion Hybrid Neural Network.
+In 2023 IEEE 16th International Conference on Electronic Measurement & Instruments (ICEMI) 2023 Aug 9 (pp. 201-207).

+>The spatial features of the dual-channel data are extracted by the **deep residual shrinkage network** (**DRSN**)...